ArthiRengasamy/first_app/README-ARTHI.txt

 Is there good searpation of concerns within MVC?
 Yes.
 I understand this as the flow of logic between the models,views and controllers.

+Migrations incrementally built.
+The fields were defined initially but the building of the indices on the tables was done using migrations.

 ===============================================================================================================================
 REST API(XML) and AJAX implementation: